Definitely-not-AWS-Workshops/workshop-2-blog/content/_index.md

 - Familiarity with Java-based API development and Docker (good to know).
 - Basic knowledge of shell and Git commands.

+You do not need deep knowledge on any of these, and if needed, you can research them as you go!

 #### Duration
 The estimated duration for completing this workshop is **around 4 hours**.

 #### Costs
-Assume that you own a domain name.
-The services used in this workshop charge per usage, although most of them have a free tier, so unless you used the free tier for other workloads, it will cost you **under $0.5** to run this workshop.
+The services used in this workshop charge per usage, although most of them have a free tier, so unless you used the free tier for other workloads, it will cost you **around $1** to run this workshop.
 Please look at the different services' pricing pages to see their cost.

 {{% notice note %}}
 To avoid incurring charges, move to the [8.
 Cleanup](./8-cleanup/) section after the workshop to clean up the resources provisioned.